sisayie/exam-score-prediction/README.md

 ```
 ### 5.2 Build and Deploy Model on SageMaker

-Use the [Notepad](exam-score-linear-regression-example.ipynb) to build the model and upload it to S3 on On SageMaker.
+Use the [Notebook](exam-score-linear-regression-example.ipynb) to build the model and upload it to S3 on On SageMaker.

 ---